-- is appropriate for the asset to be named - conforms with the principles and intent of this Policy - conforms with the Geographical Names Board policies for place names and addressing - embraces appropriate consultation with the Aboriginal community - is checked for eligibility and reserved in NSW Place and Road Naming Proposal System.
+- is appropriate for the Asset to be named - conforms with the principles and intent of this Policy - conforms with the Geographical Names Board policies for place names and addressing - · embraces appropriate consultation with the Aboriginal community - is checked for eligibility and reserved in the NSW Place and Road Naming Proposal System (as appropriate for the Asset).

-If a naming proposal is endorsed by the Naming Proposal Working Group, a formal process through Council and the Geographical Names Board must take place.
-The naming proposal must be:
+If a naming proposal is endorsed by the Naming Proposal Working Group, a formal process through Council and the Geographical Names Board must take place for Roads and Place names.

-approved in principle by Council for public exhibition
+For Roads the naming proposal must be:

-- placed on public exhibition and consultation undertaken with Relevant Parties, local residents, and businesses and the general community (as appropriate) - endorsed by Council resolution - submitted to the Geographical Names Board for formalisation, via the NSW Place and Road Naming Proposal System, accompanied by evidence of Council resolution and community consultation. - gazetted in the NSW Government Gazette.
+- conforming with the NSW Road Regulation 2018 and the NSW Address Policy and User Manual; - endorsed in principle by Council for public exhibition; - notice served on Relevant Parties as defined in the Roads Regulation 2018 and notice of the proposal published in a local newspaper or on the City's website; - placed on public exhibition and consultation undertaken with local residents, businesses and the general community (as appropriate); - approved by Council resolution; - submitted to the Geographical Names Board for consideration, via the NSW Place and Road Naming Proposal System, accompanied by evidence of Council resolution and community consultation; - approved or rejected by GNB Secretariat on behalf of Surveyor-General and Government - if approved, gazetted in the NSW Government Gazette, notice issued to Relevant Parties, Names Gazetteer updated; - notification and signage by the City.